Maison Cupcake

 Ingredients

-• 75 g 3oz Baking margarine
+• 75 g butter softened

-• 75 g 3oz Caster sugar
+• 75 g caster sugar (superfine baking sugar)

-• 1 Large egg
+• 1 large eggs

-• 75 g 3oz Self raising flour
+• 75 g self raising flour

-• 100 g 3 ½ oz Soft set strawberry jam
+• 100 g strawberry jam

-• Dr. Oetker Writing Icing Brights
+• Tubes of Gel Icing in pre-mixed colours Dr. Oetker Writing Icing Brights

-• 225 ml 8fl.oz double cream
+• 225 ml double cream

 Instructions

-• Preheat the oven to 190?C (170?C fan assisted oven, 375?F, gas mark 5).
-Put the Baking Cases in 10 fairy cake tins.
-Put the margarine in a mixing bowl with the caster sugar, egg and Vanilla.
-Sift the flour on top and using an electric whisk on a low speed, gently whisk the ingredients together.
+• Put the butter in a mixing bowl with the caster sugar, egg and vanilla extract.
+Sift the flour on top, then using an electric whisk on a low speed, gently whisk the ingredients together.

 • Increase the speed and whisk for a few seconds until well blended and creamy.
 Divide the mixture equally between the cake cases and smooth over the tops.
-Bake for 16 -18 minutes until risen and lightly golden.
-Transfer to a wire rack to cool completely.

 • Using a teaspoon, scoop out a neat portion of sponge from the centre of each cake and fill with jam.
 Press the cut out sponge back on top to seal in the jam.
 Set aside.

-• Knead 50g (2oz) of the yellow Icing to soften.
+• Knead 50g (2oz) of the yellow icing to soften.
 Lightly dust the work surface with a little icing sugar then roll out the yellow icing thinly to form a rectangle approx. 8 x 15cm (3 x 7 inch).
 Cut 30 thin strips, approx. 0.5cm (1/4 inch) wide – you will need 3 for each crown.
 Cross 2 strips across each ball and stick in place using a little water.
 Trim at the base if necessary, then press down on the top of each to make an indent in the top.

 • Secure another strip around the bottom of each, and trim as necessary.
 Gather up the trimmings and make small balls to decorate the top if the crowns, sticking them in place with a little water.
 Pipe Writing Icing dots on each to resemble jewels.
 Leave aside on a board lined with baking parchment until ready to serve.